 After you get your basic timing run, insert OpenMP directives on the loops inside the big loop.
-We are talking about the double loops that save a copy of \mathbf{W} , update \mathbf{W} and compute the maximum change DIFF.
+We are talking about the double loops that save a copy of w, update w and compute the average change diff.

-Each of these loops can be done in parallel, although you have to treat the variable DIFF with a little care.
-In FORTRAN, you are allowed to declare DIFF as a reduction variable, as in
+Each of these loops can be done in parallel, although you have to treat the variable diff with a little care because it is a reduction variable.
+If FORTRAN77, for example, the loop computing diff should be marked with a directive like this:

 '''

-c$omp parallel shared ( i, j, N, u, w ) reduction ( max: diff ) c$omp do
+c$omp do reduction ( +: diff )

 '''